Diagnosing macular disease

 DNA is extracted from blood cells and analysed in the laboratory.
 The analysis involves looking very carefully at the genetic code to try and identify the genetic alteration that is causing the condition.
 Many people have the genetic cause identified, although it’s not always possible.

-A regular eye test is an important health check for everyone.
-You should have an eye test every two years or as often as recommended by your optician.
+Regular eye tests are an important health check for everyone.
+You should have an eye test every two years or as often as recommended by your optician, even if you don’t have any problems with your sight.